stasyanko/laravel-large-project/README.md

  - ~~move console, http kernels to Core folder~~
  - ~~move RouteServiceProvider to Core folder~~
- - replace Eloquent with DB query builder which returns Collection of Objects in order not to convert to array Eloquent collections many times
  - make abstract class Filter that has method makeWhere() which returns collection of Where interfaces and every filter will extend this class and will implement its own interface
  - write installation guide
  - write wiki documentation with all design patterns and principles used